-We are proud to accept Military Tuition Assistance.
-To use military tuition assistance at Grace School of Theology, students must do the following each semester prior to the due date for tuition and fee payment:
+Students using Military Tuition Assistance must do the following each semester prior to the due date for tuition and fee payment:

-- Read and complete the Sponsor/Third Party Payment Authorization Form found at www.gsot.edu/student-forms - Submit a copy of the tuition assistance voucher or letter to our Bursar must specify what the military will pay and how Grace should invoice the military to receive funds
+Read and complete the Sponsor/Third-Party Payment Authorization Form found at www.gsot.edu/student-forms

+Submit a copy of the Tuition Assistance Voucher or letter to our Bursar - must specify what the military will pay and how Grace should invoice the military to receive funds

-Once our Bursar has the tuition assistance voucher and Third-Party Agreement on file, we will place an estimated payment placeholder on the student's account based on the approved level of benefits.
+Once our Bursar has the Tuition Assistance Voucher and Third-Party Agreement on file, we will place an estimated payment placeholder on the student's account based on the approved level of benefits.
 It is the student's responsibility to notify the military and the Bursar of schedule changes in circumstances where the military pays based on the student's class schedule.
 Military students must pay any charges not covered by tuition assistance or set up a payment plan by Grace's established due date to avoid late fees and holds for balances due.